temporalio/documentation/docs/content/how-to-spawn-an-activity-execution-in-go.md

 import RelatedReadList from '../components/RelatedReadList.js'

-To invoke an Activity Execution, use the [`ExecuteActivity()`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/workflow#ExecuteActivity) API call inside your Workflow Definition.
+To spawn an Activity Execution, use the [`ExecuteActivity()`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/workflow#ExecuteActivity) API call inside your Workflow Definition.
 The API is available from the [`go.temporal.io/sdk/workflow`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/workflow) package.

 The `ExecuteActivity()` API call requires an instance of `workflow.Context`, the Activity function name, and any variables to be passed to the Activity Execution.